ko1/rubyhackchallenge/EN/4_bug.md

 And we can fix this problem.
 Yay.

-Ruby can represent huge numbers if memory is available.
+Ruby can represent huge numbers as long as memory is available.
 However, C or other languages have a limitation for integer representation.
 It is important that we need to recognize such limitation (it is not only for Ruby).

 ## Debugging tips